GuiltedRose/livinglegacyengine/README.md

 The public API currently lives in `engine/` and is intentionally dependency-free so it can be embedded into a server, local game, simulation worker, command loop, or tool.

+For a complete host-game wiring path, see [docs/integration.md](docs/integration.md).

 ## Integration Boundaries

 The engine owns: